-Stir in rice, curry powder, salt and pepper; cook 2 more minutes.
+Stir in rice, salt, and pepper; cook 2 more minutes.
 Add chopped spinach, cooked lentils and coconut milk; cook for 1 minute.

 Transfer the lentil rice mixture to an oven safe dish, leaving some space for expansion.
 Cover with oven safe lid and bake 35 minutes.

 Remove from oven and let cool with the lid off for a couple of minutes before digging in!

 * I like my food SUPER flavourful, so I add 3 tbsp. of curry powder, but 2 should still be delicious!

 **My favourite coconut milk brands to use are: Real Thai in a tetrapack or Aroy-D full fat coconut milk in a can or small tetra pack.